Forces Goal 2030: Weapons procurement

 With respect to anti-tank capabilities, Metis-M-1 anti-tank guided missile systems and PF-98 rocket systems have been procured since 2012.

 In 2022, the Bangladesh Army procured an undisclosed number of ALCOTAN-AT (M2) and ALCOTAN-BIV (M2) anti-tank guided missiles along with portable VOSEL (M2) firing control units from Spain.
-The procurements of AK15 assault rifles and submachine guns has also been implemented.
+The procurement of AK15 assault rifles and submachine guns has also been implemented.

 Sixty-six Nora B-52 K2 self-propelled artillery systems were procured.

 A total of 36 units of WS-22 Guided Multiple Rocket Launcher Systems have been added to the Bangladesh Army inventory since 2014.